unleashy/vahv/README.md

 ## Development

-Vahv uses Yarn for development.
-Use `yarn install` to install all dependencies, `yarn test` to run all tests, and `yarn lint` to prettify and lint the codebase.
+Vahv uses [pnpm](https://pnpm.io/) for development.
+Use `pnpm install` to install all dependencies, `pnpm run test` to run all tests, and `pnpm lint` to prettify and lint the codebase.

 ### Releasing

 1. Edit CHANGELOG.md to document each change appropriately
-2. Commit with message "Release vx.y.z"
+2. Commit with message "vx.y.z"
-3. `yarn publish`
+3. `pnpm publish`
 4. Push commits: `git push`
 5. Push tag: `git push origin <vx.y.z>`